joelsjlee/thedparchives/README.md

 ### About the project

 the dp archives web scraper was created for the final project for the class, Introduction to Digital Humanities taught by [Scott Enderle](https://github.com/senderle) in Spring 2019.
-The [topic modeling tool](github.com/senderle/topic-modeling-tool) was used on the files scraped by this project.
+The [topic modeling tool](github.com/senderle/topic-modeling-tool) was used on all of the issues scraped by this project.
 The early code for this was written in a jupyter notebook.
 After completion of the project, I decided to make it a python executable script for those who want to scrape the daily pennsylvanian archives for themselves.

 Special thanks go to [Matthew Pilecki](https://www.library.upenn.edu/people/staff/matthew-pilecki) and [Jessica Dummer](https://www.library.upenn.edu/people/staff/jessica-dummer) from [Penn Libraries](https://www.library.upenn.edu/), [Stefan Boddie](https://veridiansoftware.com/about/) from [Veridian Software](https://veridiansoftware.com/) for helping me with the API, and [Scott Enderle](https://github.com/senderle) for oversight for the project.